 HOW does hypnosis cure?
 By sending suggestions to the subconscious, or by visualizing success.

 WHEN can we send these suggestions?
 In a deep relaxation state.

 HOW do we induce this deep relaxation state?
-By combining three types of relaxation: meditation breathing, progressive muscle relaxation and meditation visualization.
+By combining three types of relaxation: meditative breathing, progressive muscle relaxation, and visualization meditation.

--exhale very long through your mouth, counting slowly as you exhale from 1 to 5.
+- exhale very deeply through your mouth, counting slowly from 1 to 5 as you exhale.

--keep doing this several times, imagining that when exhaling you let go of any negative emotion and tension out of your body.
+- keep doing this several times, visualizing that when exhaling, you let go of any negative emotion and tension out of your body.